 MGT 6565.
-Internet Marketing Strategy.
-[Formerly MGT 565] This covers the fundamentals of internet marketing, search engine marketing, email marketing, e-commerce promotions and online merchandising.
-We'll cover topics such as working with interactive agencies, structuring internet business development deals, creating online promotional campaigns, tracking and reporting online marketing initiatives, budgeting and forecasting for online customer acquisition efforts, user interface and design strategies, and understanding key drivers of success for affiliate marketing, search engine marketing, email marketing, and new and upcoming forms of online marketing within virtual worlds, online gaming, and social media.
+Internet Marketing Strategy and Analytics.
+[Formerly MGT 565] This covers the fundamentals of Internet Marketing, Search Engine Marketing, Email Marketing, E-Commerce Promotions and Online Merchandising.
+We'll cover topics such as working with interactive agencies, structuring Internet business development deals, creating online promotional campaigns, tracking and reporting online marketing initiatives, budgeting and forecasting for online customer acquisition efforts, user interface and design strategies, and understanding key drivers of success for affiliate marketing, search engine marketing, email marketing, and new and upcoming forms of online marketing within virtual worlds, online gaming, and social media.
 Prerequisite: 6361.
-[1-short course]
+[2]

-MGT 6566.
-Directed Study I: Industrial Immersion.
+MGT 6566: Directed Study I: Industrial Immersion.
 This directed study will involve students selecting an industry that interests them, ideally an industry in which they would like to seek employment, and do a deep dive analyzing the products and/or services offered by the major firms competing in that industry as well as the marketing endeavors these firms are pursuing.
 Students will submit project proposals as well as progress reports to the instructor throughout the mod, then turn in a paper that describes their research and findings, as well as do a class presentation.
 Between students' work in an area of interest, and being exposed to other students' learning, students will start to develop industrial knowledge that is both deep and broad.
+[2]

 MGT 6567.
 Directed Study II: Filling the Marketing Toolbox.
 By the last academic term, students will begin to have a clear idea of their intended professional specialty.
 This directed study will allow students to focus on developing the specific skills that they will need to excel in the jobs they will take after graduation, and to develop their resumes.
 Students may choose to hone their skills within the context of an internship, or to define the parameters of an independent study that will help them differentiate themselves in the labor market.
-Students will submit project proposals as well as progress reports to the instructor throughout the mod, then turn in a paper that describes their research and findings, as well as do a class presentation.
+Students will submit project proposals and progress reports to the instructor throughout the mod, then turn in a paper that describes their research and findings, as well as do a class presentation.
+[2]